-If a lock needs to be replaced, students must purchase a school lock in the amount of \$5 at the Main Office.
-Only school-issued locks are permitted on lockers.
-Personal locks will be removed.
+If a lock needs to be replaced, students must purchase a school lock in the amount of \$10 at the Main Office.
+Only school-issued locks are permitted on assigned lockers, except in locker rooms where lockers are provided for short-term use.
+Personal locks will be removed from any assigned lockers.